constantitus/dotfiles/README.md

 - wmctrl (for polywins)
 ### Misc packages:
 - zsh
-- xinerama (for dual monitor)
+- xinerama (for multiple monitors)
 - scrot (screenshots)
 - redshift (warmer colors during nighttime)
 - (uniconize)[https://github.com/neXromancers/uniconize] (solves blackscreen issues in wine)
 - brighntessctl (systemd) or dev-libs/light for brightness control.
-- kitty (terminal)
 - lf (terminal file manager)
 - lf-ueberzug dependencies from (this)[https://github.com/slavistan/lf-gadgets] repository
 	(image preview for lf)(the scripts are already in the dotfiles)
-- gotop

 I use pipewire and wireplumber instead of pulseaudio.
-If you just use pulseaudio, delete the script for pipewire.

 ----
 ### xinitrc config